Top 10 ERP Books to Help You Make Better Resource Planning

 The main goal of this book is to accumulate a clear idea of competitiveness, responsiveness, productivity, and the global impact of ERP.
-So if you want to know which topics you should consider and rethink before going for an ERP software, this book is of great help.
+So if you want to know which topics you should consider and rethink before going for ERP software, this book is of great help.

 How to Select Your ERP Without Losing Your Mind

 Selecting an ERP system that exactly matches your business is always challenging.
 The risk lies in this stage.
 More than 60% of companies find that it takes a longer time to implement an ERP.
 74% of ERP projects exceed their budget.
-So, it becomes a headache for the managers since the beginning.
+So, it becomes a headache for the managers from the beginning.

 The book we are talking about right now is meant to get you out of this trouble.
-It will give you a clear idea of small to large facts that impact your decision making.
+It will give you a clear idea of small to large facts that impact your decision-making.
 It successfully provides complete insight, intelligence, and ERP information.
 This approach guides you to a strategic ERP process for evaluating your systems.
-Therefore, all the step by step discussion helps you to select the perfect ERP software for your business.
+Therefore, all the step-by-step discussion helps you to select the perfect ERP software for your business.